wwmoraes/k8s-101/src/docs/foundations.rst

 Object Kind
 +++++++++++

-Every |k8s| object has a kind.
-Kinds are like classes, in which each one has a defined set of fields and values, required or optional, needed for that kind to work properly.
-They are also used by controllers to watch over for changes on specific kinds that they know how to act upon.
+Every |k8s| object has a kind, which are like classes, i.e. each one has a defined set of fields and values, required or optional, needed for that kind to be processed successfully by a controller.

+The controllers watch over for changes on specific kinds that they know how to act upon.
 The core replication controller watches over the ReplicaSet_ kind, for instance: whenever there's a new ReplicaSet_ or a change on an existing one, the controller do it's magic.

 But don't take the "defined" as granted: any kind can be stored in the cluster, even a kind completely unknown.